lexcilius/splunk-bots-docker/README.md

 Involves working through an APT investigation.

 Walkthrough App: Advanced Hunting APTs with Splunk

+It is worth noting that certain parts of the walkthrough try to leverage "Enterprise Security" which is a premium (read pay for) app, and is not available publicly.
+However, this should have minimal impact on investigating the actual data and scenarios.

 [Local copy of the BOTSv2 dataset details](docs/botsv2.md)